-- (d) The dollar amounts reported represent the total compensation for our Non-PEO Named Executive Officers from the Summary Compensation Table included in this Proxy Statement. - (e) The dollar amounts reported represent the average compensation actually paid to the non-PEO Named Executive Officers, as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual amount of compensation earned or paid during the applicable year.
+(d) The dollar amounts reported represent the total compensation for our Non-PEO Named Executive Officers from the Summary Compensation Table included in this Proxy Statement.

+(e) The dollar amounts reported represent the average compensation actually paid to the non-PEO Named Executive Officers, as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual amount of compensation earned or paid during the applicable year.
 The below table describes the average amounts that were deducted from or added to the Summary Compensation Table included in this Proxy Statement.
+The Performance Award Vesting Modification did not have an impact on the fair value of the related awards.
+As such, no incremental adjustment is required to the amount reported as compensation actually paid.